 -Synthetic l-methionine: Because soy is a complete protein, it lacks some of the essential amino acids needed in the human diet.
 In both organic and non-organic soy formulas a synthetic form of the amino acid l-methionine is added to provide that essential nutrient.
 However, synthetic l-methionine is produced using toxic air pollutants such as hydrogen cyanide.
-Though the process is prohibited by European organic standards, companies in the United States can still produce “organic” formula containing this ingredient.
+The process is prohibited by European organic standards.

 -Soy lecithin:Soy lecithin is an emulsifier used in many processed products including infant formulas and soy or nut milks.
 Soy lecithin is processed with hexane, a chemical solvent and neurotoxin.
 The FDA has set “safe” limits to the amount of hexane that can remain in foods; however, many people report upset stomach and other sensitivities after ingesting soy lecithin containing products.

 -Phytoestrogens:Though you won’t see this listed as a direct ingredient, all soy containing foods also contain phytoestrogens, which occurs naturally in soybeans.
 Though the full effects of phytoestrogens are still unknown, physicians warn that they could have an adverse effect on estrogen levels in both males and females.
 This can be especially bad for infants and children, as they are still developing.